Glossary of technical writing terms

 simplified English

-A method of creating documentation.
-Single sourcing can be used when more than one item of documentation is necessary for a product.
+Single-sourcing is a method of creating documentation.
+Single-sourcing can be used when more than one item of documentation is necessary for a product.
 The components of all the documents are written in one source file.
 The writers of the source file specify which components are required for each item of documentation.
+Refer also to conditional text.

 software documentation